calacuda/atuo-desk/README.md

 - configuring of [layouts](#layouts) that can be done with ease.
 - consistent API and endpoint makes controlling the system easy.
-- simple programatic API so you can write your own scripts to control the WM/DE and system.
+- simple programmatic API so you can write your own scripts to control the WM/DE and system.
-- consistent across different WM and DE allowing one script to work across mutiple enviornemnts.
+- consistent across different WM and DE allowing one script to work across mutipple environments.
 - checks for system [events](#event hooks) allowing you to hook your own commands to run when the system state changes.

 ## layouts

 layouts allow for opening apps on specific workspaces, and optionally clearing that workspace.
-They also allow for running of arbitrary commands and will soon have the ability to tear them selfs down.
+They also allow for running of arbitrary commands and will soon have the ability to tear themselves down.

 ## event hooks

-Event hooks allow you to have you own programs or commands run on system events or system state chagnes. these events include:
+Event hooks allow you to have you own programs or commands run on system events or system state changes. these events include:

 - wifi network changes